deathbeam/fw.php/README.md

 # Hobo MVC

 Hobo MVC is aiming to be super simple and super intuitive MVC framework.
 It is inspired by 2 my personally favorite MVC frameworks, F3(fat free) framework and PHP-MVC framework, but
 Hobo do not have that many features as both of them.
-Hobo core is currently built on 3 libs, and they are `router.php`, `session.php` and `view.php`.
+Hobo core is currently built on 2 libs, and they are `router.php`, and `base.php`.
 Names of these libs are self-explaining.
+It is easily extensible (for example check `/libs` folder).

 ## Installation